tailcallhq/tailcall/README.md

 ## Getting Started

-To use monotail, you'll need to have Scala, SBT, and Java 11 or above installed on your machine.
+To use tailcall, you'll need to have Scala, SBT, and Java 11 or above installed on your machine.

 ### Installation

-1. Clone the repository: `git clone https://github.com/tailcallhq/monotail.git`
+1. Clone the repository: `git clone https://github.com/tailcallhq/tailcall.git`
-2. Navigate to the project directory: `cd monotail`
+2. Navigate to the project directory: `cd tailcall`
 3. Open the SBT console: `sbt`
 4. To start the server, run the following command inside the SBT console: `~server/reStart`
 5. Open a browser and go to `http://localhost:8080/`